If you’ve done your research on us, you know that the Capstone Project is an integral part of our programs.

 Emilie says:

-I’ve worked in a lot of group settings before, but nothing quite like this where I am applying my knowledge from school to solve a real-life problem.
+I’ve worked in a lot of group settings before, but nothing quite like this, where I am applying my knowledge from school to solve a real-life problem.
 What’s really neat is that some students even take their Capstone Projects to the next level and bring them to life!
 I think future GREEN students will benefit from this type of project because it teaches you a lot about yourself.
-I learned more about myself as a teammate and leader than any other project.
+I learned more about myself as a teammate and leader than in any other project.
 Perhaps that was because this was a new field of study for all of us or because we were all self-motivated and brought different viewpoints and specialties to the table.
-Most of all, I think all students walk away from the Capstone Project with a better understanding on how to problem-solve and apply what we’ve been learning in school for years.
+Most of all, I think all students walk away from the Capstone Project with a better understanding of how to problem-solve and apply what we’ve been learning in school for years.
 Capstone Projects are challenging, but they prepare you for a career that can impact the world.

 Read more about Emilie’s story of her Capstone development process here.